 - Penile Implants – an effective surgical option for men who have unsuccessfully tried other treatment options

-To receive a consultation with a physician and learn which option is best for you and your spouse, schedule an appointment with Urology Specialists of Georgia here.
+To receive a consultation with a physician and learn which option is best for you and your spouse, schedule an appointment at either our Macon or Warner Robins locations.
 You can also learn more about Erectile Dysfunction here.